 Inside: Read this book about Guatemalan worry dolls with your kids and have them make their own Guatemalan worry dolls to help calm their anxiety and address their worries.

 My 6-year-old won’t go into some rooms in our house alone, won’t ride in the car without car-sick bracelets and forces me to watch television every night after she goes to bed so the sound drowns out any house noises.
 We’re dealing with anxiety over here, and it has been a struggle to find ways to talk with her about her fears in a way that doesn’t freak her out.

-This post contains affiliate links which help support The Art Curator for Kids.
+This post contains affiliate links which help support Art Class Curator.
 Thank you!

 I recently went to the library and checked out just about every book on anxiety and came across a gem called Silly Billy by Anthony Brown.
 The story is about a boy who worries a lot at night until his grandmother introduces him to Guatemalan worry dolls which he can tell his worries to to make his worries go away.

 This book was perfect for my 6 year old.
 We had an illuminating discussion about our worries after we read it, and she shared with me stories from night that she had never told me (like when Grandma and Grandpa stayed the night, and she thought she saw Grandpa’s hat moving by itself at night!).